 Tejashwi Yadav corners Modi, says ‘There should be some limit to lies’

-Patna, Apr 02: Rashtriya Janata Dal leader Tejashwi Yadav on Tuesday has attacked Prime Minister Narendra Modi ahead of his Lok Sabha election rallies in Bihar's Gaya and Jamui, and said, "there should be some limit to lies".
+Patna, Apr 02: Rashtriya Janata Dal (RJD) leader Tejashwi Yadav on Tuesday has attacked Prime Minister Narendra Modi ahead of his Lok Sabha election rallies in Bihar's Gaya and Jamui, and said, "there should be some limit to lies".

 Taking to Twitter, Tejashwi Yadav said,"Modi ji is coming to Gaya once again.
 Prime Minister @narendramodi, listen to the speech that you gave the last time when you were in Gaya carefully.
 I am sure you will be embarrassed.
 Does one exaggerate so much?
 There should be some limit to the lies, Prime Minister."